15 Most Affordable States for Private Pay Home Care in 2026

 Georgia who this state is best for

 Georgia works well for middle-income seniors seeking reasonable care costs without moving to the least expensive states.
-The state suits families with some retirement savings who need dependable care below national averages while maintaining access to urban amenities and healthcare resources.
+It suits families with some retirement savings who need dependable care below national averages, while maintaining access to urban amenities and healthcare resources.

 North Carolina

-North Carolina provides a middle-ground option for families seeking private pay home care, with geographic diversity creating notable rate differences from coastal areas to mountain regions.
+North Carolina offers mid-range costs for private pay home care, though rates vary significantly across the state, from coastal areas to mountain regions.

 North Carolina average hourly rate

-Private pay home care in North Carolina averages $28.00 per hour statewide as of 2024.
-You’ll find significant location-based variations, with New Bern, Rocky Mount, and Greenville offering the most affordable rates at $13.00 per hour.
-Durham, Asheville, and Charlotte represent the higher-cost areas at $32.00-$33.00 hourly.
-Raleigh’s starting rate averages $21.97 per hour, which equals approximately $879.00 weekly for 40 hours of care.
+As of 2024, private pay home care in North Carolina averages $28.00 per hour statewide.
+Rates vary significantly by location.
+New Bern, Rocky Mount, and Greenville offer the most affordable rates at $13.00 per hour.
+Durham, Asheville, and Charlotte are higher-cost areas, with hourly rates between $32.00 and $33.00.
+In Raleigh, the starting rate averages $21.97 per hour, which is about $879.00 weekly for 40 hours of care.

 North Carolina cost compared to national average

 Home health care costs $23.00 per hour in North Carolina, which is $4.00 less than the nationwide average of $27.00.
-This positions the state favorably within its region.
-North Carolina’s rates compare similarly to Georgia, run slightly lower than South Carolina ($23.50) and Tennessee ($24.00), and cost substantially less than Virginia’s average of $25.98.
+These rates are competitive within the region.
+North Carolina's rates compare similarly to Georgia, run slightly lower than South Carolina ($23.50) and Tennessee ($24.00), and cost substantially less than Virginia's average of $25.98.

 North Carolina cost drivers and regulations